Epsom Derby Trends

 This criteria is applicable to all the Epsom derby runners who go to post for the big race, even those which are not particularly fancied.

 Epsom Derby Basic Trends Over Last 15 Years

-- Seix favourites or joint favourites have won
+- Sex favourites or joint favourites have won

-- The biggest priced winner in the last 15 years was Ruler Of The World at 7/1
+- The biggest priced winner in the last 15 years was Wings Of Eagles in 2017 at 40/1

 - The shortest price winner was Camelot at 8/13 in 2012.
 14 of the last 15 winners were in the top five in the betting.

 - UK Trainers have saddled seven winners

 - France have saddled one winner (Pour Moi, 2011)

 - Johnny Murtagh has been the most successful jockey recently with 3 wins in the race.

 - All winners had either won or been second in one of the key Epsom Derby Trial races, bar the French-trained Pour Moi in 2011.